urban-tep/DDF-SDD/source/groups/group___core.rst

   skinparam componentStyle uml2
   !include source/groups/group___core.iuml

-The Core component is a set of .Net library developed as the base implementation of a Content Management System (CMS) for EO world entities.
+The Core component is a set of library developed as the base implementation of a Content Management System (CMS) for EO world entities.
 It implements basic subcomponent to deal with basic EO business objects such as dataset series, WPS service, user context, jobs...
-It also implement the low level functions to store and read data persistently on the database or to apply a configuration.
+It also implements the low level functions to store and read data persistently on the database or to apply a configuration.

 This component manages the following business objects: :ref:`class_terradue_1_1_portal_1_1_user`, :ref:`class_terradue_1_1_portal_1_1_wps_process_offering`, :ref:`class_terradue_1_1_portal_1_1_wps_provider`